 Sandy Cornett, PhD, RN, was one of the founding members of HCEA.
 In this member feature Sandy discusses her greatest professional achievement and reflects on her vision of HCEA in the years to come.

-When did you become an HCEA member?
+When did you join HCEA?

+Why do you work in this field?
 What is your greatest achievement related to patient education?

 Want to help shape the future of HCEA?
 Get more involved by joining one of our Committees.
 Visit this page to learn more: http://hcea-info.org/html/committees.html.

 (Last updated 8/2/18)